kokkos/kokkos-tools/CONTRIBUTING.md

 Before starting with contributing a change to the Kokkos Tools repo, one must ask the following questions.

-Let's say you have a fix for bug of an off-by-one error in the kp_kernel_logger printing which indices of an array a particular thread is running.
+Let's say you have a fix for bug of an off-by-one error in the kp_kernel_logger that results in it printing the wrong kernel ID.

 Before starting with contributing a change to the kokkos-tools repo, one must ask the following questions:

 1. Is the problem defined in the github issue?
 Is there a github issue on the repo (seen in the Issues tab on the webpage https://github.com/kokkos/kokkos-tools, or by going directly to https://github.com/kokkos/kokkos-tools/issues) which identifies a problem/bug/enhanchment/feature to kokkos-tools, associated with this fix?

-2. Is that off-by-one error well-defined and discussed by at least one member of the key POCs of kokkos-tools and Kokkos PI listed in the README?
+2. Is that error well-defined and discussed by at least one member of the key POCs of kokkos-tools and Kokkos PI listed in the README?
 For the problem that your proposed fix is solving, is that problem well-defined and discussed on the Kokkos github issue?

 3. Is your fix only making a change to an off-by-one error?
-Or, do you also improve the printing and display, e.g., use a tab instead of space, between the start and end index of an array that a thread executes?
+Or, do you also improve the printing and display, e.g., use a tab instead of space to when displaying the kernel ID?
 Generally: Is your fix associated with just one github issue on kokkos tools?

 -----------